imbrex Price Hits $0.0124 on Top Exchanges (REX)

-imbrex (CURRENCY:REX) traded up 10.3% against the US dollar during the 24-hour period ending at 7:00 AM E.T. on December 16th.
-During the last seven days, imbrex has traded 9.4% higher against the US dollar. imbrex has a total market capitalization of $106,981.48 and $4.00 worth of imbrex was traded on exchanges in the last day.
-One imbrex coin can now be purchased for approximately $0.0124 or 0.00000020 BTC on cryptocurrency exchanges.
+imbrex (CURRENCY:REX) traded 10.3% higher against the U.S. dollar during the one day period ending at 17:00 PM Eastern on December 18th.
+One imbrex coin can currently be bought for approximately $0.0124 or 0.00000020 BTC on popular cryptocurrency exchanges. imbrex has a market cap of $106,981.48 and approximately $4.00 worth of imbrex was traded on exchanges in the last 24 hours.
+In the last seven days, imbrex has traded up 9.4% against the U.S. dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.